ugurcancakal/sun-rise/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE]() file for details.
+This project is licensed under the MIT License - see the [LICENSE]() file for details